 2. Fertilizer application prohibitions within 50 feet of all waterbodies and wetlands in the Lake George Park

 Through the review process in Albany, the Commission was required to separate out its stream corridor/buffer protection standards into a separate regulatory package.
 This was necessary to meet the intent of NYS ECL Article 43 (the Lake George Law).
-The Commission’s draft stream corridor protection regulations have been submitted to Albany, and we hope for expedited review so we can run parallel public input tracks on both our stormwater and stream corridor initiatives during the late summer of 2020.
+The benefits of stream buffers and the science behind these protections were discussed at length during the stormwater regulatory process, prior to these regulations being separated out from the stormwater regulations.

 In summary, the Commission’s proposed stream corridor protections also mirror our previously discussed standards as follows:

 1. 35 foot stream buffer protection/clearing standards, applying to DEC regulated streams

 2. Standards for stream crossings/culverts that mirror existing updated DEC permit conditions

 Click here to go to the Stream Corridor Regulations documents.